datakind/permanent-colandr-back/docs/app-management.md

 $ python3 manage.py runserver
 ```

-In order to send registration emails, you'll also need to run the celery worker that listens for asynchronous tasks sent by the flask app.
+In order to send registration emails or deduplicate citations, you'll also need to run the celery worker that listens for asynchronous tasks sent by the flask app.
 From within the `conservation-intl` directory, just do this:

 ```
 $ celery worker --app=celery_worker.celery